-iChain 2.1 supports RADIUS authentication via the RADIUS server supplied by Novell or a RADIUS server supplied by third-party vendors.
-The Novell RADIUS server uses NDS[®] eDirectory[TM] 8.5 as the underlying database for storing user objects.
+iChain supports RADIUS authentication via the RADIUS server supplied by Novell or a RADIUS server supplied by third-party vendors.
+The Novell RADIUS server uses Novell[®] eDirectoryTM as the underlying database for storing user objects.

 If the Novell RADIUS server is running on the iChain authorization server, it has the ability to indicate the fully distinguished name of the user object that was authenticated via RADIUS. iChain must use the fully distinguished name of the user in order to perform ACL rights checking when accessing a protected resource.
 A RADIUS server provided by a vendor other than Novell will store user objects in their own database.